Grog02/COMP3000/README.md

 It is recommended that the zip file for the game be downloaded over playing in the browser version that lacks the power to run the game smoothly.
 If the zip file is downloaded and extracted to a new folder, to start the game, 'Bullet by Bullet.exe' must be executed.

+The controls for Bullet by Bullet are shown below
 ![image](https://github.com/Grog02/COMP3000-George-Rogers/assets/91668510/2cfed305-b3d1-4c05-bbdd-cc60977f802d)